Broadband

 Average internet speed in Ireland

-Although some rural areas are still waiting for superfast broadband, networks are being rolled out all the time.
+Although some rural areas are still waiting for superfast broadband, full fibre networks are constantly being rolled out.

-Irish providers like Vodafone offer speeds of up to 2,000Mbps (2Gb) in some areas, with fibre-optic cables running directly into homes.
-Virgin Media also offers speeds of up to 2Gb via its own network.
+Irish providers like Vodafone and Digweb offer speeds of up to 2Gbps in some areas, with fibre-optic cables running directly into homes.
+Virgin Media and eir now offer speeds of up to 5Gbps via their own networks.

 best broadband deals